CognitOps Insights

 While some might call this “visibility” in the sense that it is tracked and available, without structure, analytics, and insight, it’s no better than operating in the dark.

-Siloed vs. Integrated Warehouse Operations Visibility
+Siloed vs. Integrated Warehouse Visibility

 warehouse operationsEven with those reporting limitations, most supervisors in each department have a general idea of what they need to do.
 But this same focus on their own department can lead to a siloed viewpoint.
 For example, a picking manager over a specific part of a department might try to hold onto as much labor as he possibly can so that he can ensure his team gets the work done at the rate he’s responsible for.